Tax Law

 Brief description of the Unit

 This unit seeks to develop a wider and deeper understanding and knowledge of the principles and practice of income tax law in Australia.
-Key areas of study include administrative aspects of tax returns, tax collection, withholding mechanisms, assessments, objections, rulings, penalties, audits, goods and services tax, employee remuneration, fringe benefits tax, superannuation, ethical decision making and professional conduct rules governing tax agents and the anti-avoidance rules.
+Key areas of study include administrative aspects of tax returns, tax collection, withholding mechanisms, assessments, objections, rulings, penalties, audits, goods and services tax, employee remuneration, fringe benefits tax, capital gains tax, superannuation, ethical decision making and professional conduct rules governing tax agents and the anti-avoidance rules.
 International tax agreements and tax arrangements are also reviewed within this unit.
-As the second of two undergraduate tax units, BUACC 3010 - Tax Law satisfies the Tax Practitioners Board guideline for one of two tertiary level units.
-The other applicable undergraduate tax unit is BUACC 3009 - Income Tax Practice which is a prerequisite to this unit.
+As the second of two tax units in the BU5 Bachelor of Business (Accounting), BUACC 3010 - Tax Law satisfies the Tax Practitioners Board guideline for one of two tertiary level units.
+The other applicable tax unit in the BU5 Bachelor of Business (Accounting) is BUACC 3009 - Income Tax Practice which is a prerequisite to this unit.

 Grade Scheme: Graded (HD, D, C, P, MF, F, XF)